-We want our children to develop self- awareness, positive self-esteem and confidence, enabling them to:
+Through the delivery of our curriculum and the development of the LORIC skills. we want our children to develop self-awareness, positive self-esteem and confidence, enabling them to:

-- stay as healthy as possible - keep themselves and others safe including safety online and safety from abuse and exploitation - understand that different cultures or religions have different beliefs and practices but that does not mean that children within those cultures should not have the same protection from harm (FGM) - have worthwhile and fulfilling relationships - have an age appropriate understanding of healthy relationships - respect the differences between people - develop independence and responsibility - play an active role as members of a democratic society - make the most of their own abilities and those of others - behave in a socially and morally acceptable way including towards authority and each other - to become involved in the life of their community - to know about democracy and how to be active citizens - to know about economic wellbeing.
+- stay as healthy as possible - keep themselves and others safe including safety online and safety from abuse and exploitation - understand that different cultures or religions have different beliefs and practices but that does not mean that children within those cultures should not have the same protection from harm (FGM) - have worthwhile and fulfilling relationships - have an age-appropriate understanding of healthy relationships - respect the differences between people - develop independence and responsibility - play an active role as members of a democratic society - make the most of their own abilities and those of others - behave in a socially and morally acceptable way including towards authority and each other - to become involved in the life of their community - to know about democracy and how to be active citizens - to know about economic wellbeing.